stacksjs/ts-pkgx/docs/api-reference.md

 ### fetchAndSaveAllPackages

-Fetches and saves all packages from pkgx.dev.
+Fetches and saves all packages from pkgx.dev with enhanced documentation generation.

 ```typescript
 async function fetchAndSaveAllPackages(